Warning: Review may contain spoilers for Wicked Saints (Something Dark and Holy #1) by Emily A. Duncan.

 Emily also does a fantastic job of confusing you to the point that you have no idea what is going on, who is good, who is bad (who are you ACTUALLY supposed to root for?!), and what the outcome will be, that you want to just wallow in the mess she has created.
 It is all so twisted, so dark that it is impossible to tell what is up and what is down.

 In general, I find that most second books can end up being a bore, especially in a trilogy.
 The first book introduces you to the characters and the second book seems to be just a means to an end to get you to the conclusion which is the third book.
 However, Emily makes the journey that is Ruthless God such a (painful) pleasure to read and there is no middle book slump.
 Honestly, you get so wrapped up in the character development, and what might happen to everyone you care about (even though you know you should not) that it is almost impossible to put the book down.

-It is truly a one-of-a-kind book and I can say there is not its equal in gothic, dark fantasies.
-Pre-order it, sell your soul for an ARC (very Malachiasz of you), do what you got to do to get your hands on this book – you will not regret it.
+It is truly a one-of-a-kind book and I can say there is not an equal in gothic, dark fantasies.
+Order it, sell your soul for it (very Malachiasz of you), do what you got to do to get your hands on this book – you will not regret it.

 Rating: ⭐⭐⭐⭐⭐/ 5 stars

 Buy it: Order a digital or physical copy off of Amazon